steadybit/docs-public/content/experiments/1-design.md

 ## Execution and Monitoring

-You may add an automated steady state check to the experiment.
+You may add an automated state checks to the experiment.
 The check is executed before and during the experiment.
 If the check fails at any time the experiment is immediately stopped.

 [Execution and Monitoring](content/monitoring)